deltachat/apple_webxdc_quick_look_thumbnail_provider/readme.md

 To build for iOS you need to change in thumbnailing extension:
 - base sdk -> to iOS
 - buildphases -> link with libraries -> remove quartz framework

+Note that to test changes properly on iOS, you need to install/refresh the parent app, injecting/running just the extension does not work for some reason.